amartya2002/mdx-blog-test/README.md

 npm run dev
 ```

-Your new site will be up at http://localhost:3000/

 Blog posts can be added to the `posts` directory, in the root folder.

-Update the `WEBSITE_HOST_URL` when taking your site live.
-This lives in `/src/lib/constants.ts`
+Update the `WEBSITE_HOST_URL` when taking your site live. `/src/lib/constants.ts`

-Make sure to update the `sitemap.ts` file, specifically the `const routes` if you add more pages to the website.
+Update `sitemap.ts` file, specifically the `const routes` if you add more pages to the website.